Gratings

 Width

-The overall dimension of a grating panel, measured perpendicular to the bearing bars.
+The total measurement of a grating panel taken perpendicular to the direction of the bearing bars.